 Live Update

-The Live Update feature in PMF provides a simple way to define and serve different configurations for each segment of users of an application.
-It includes a component in the PMF Operations Console for defining the structure of the configuration as well as the values of the configuration for each segment.
-Also provided is a client SDK (available for Android and iOS native and for Cordova applications) for consuming the configuration.
+The Live Update feature in PMF provides a simple way to define and serve different configurations for users of an application.
+It includes a component in the PMF Operations console for defining the structure of the configuration as well as the values of the configuration.
+A client SDK (available for Android and iOS native and for Cordova applications) is provided for consuming the configuration.

-Live Update supports defining and consuming segment-based configurations, making it easy to make segment-based customizations to the application.
-Common use cases can be:
+Live Update supports defining and consuming configurations, making it easy to make customizations to the application.
+An example of a common use cases is:

 • Release trains and feature flipping